 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to quinclorac and its methyl ester metabolite from food and water will utilize 8.9% of the cPAD for infants less than 1 year of age, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to quinclorac from food and water will utilize 9.4% of the cPAD for all infants <1 year old, the Start Printed Page 57148population group receiving the greatest exposure.
 Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of quinclorac is not expected.

 Quinclorac is currently registered for uses that could result in short-term residential exposure, and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short-term residential exposures to quinclorac.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 2,100 for adults and 1,600 for children 1 to 2 years old.
-Because EPA's LOC for quinclorac is a MOE of 100 or below, these MOEs are not of concern.
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 2,100 for adults and 1,500 for children 1<2 years old.
+Because EPA's level of concern for quinclorac is a MOE of 100 or below, these MOEs are not of concern.